emansarahafi/Thermometer/README.md

 ## License

-Open source project for educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.